Lanyu Travel Guide: A Solo Travel Guide to Taiwan’s Remote Orchid Island 蘭嶼

 What I mostly enjoyed doing was spending my evenings with the boss and his wife just sitting around having tea as the night cooled down.
 The boss Zhou Yi Cheng (contact: 0988-286431) is half-Yami and half Chinese and knows practically everyone on the island – people tend to just pop by randomly, have a cup of tea with him for a bit and then continue on their way.
 He apparently had a pretty illustrious career in the past as a Traditional Chinese Medicine practitioner and still dabbles in that today – he warned me about my shoulders and posture >_<

-I was also recommended to check out Jiu Lou Min Su 九樓民宿 (9th Floor Guesthouse) in Ye Yin village, a hostel which is also about equivalent in price and apparently has a nice rooftop hangout spot, but it’s not as close to the harbour area.
+The original plan was to stay at Jiu Lou Min Su 九樓民宿 (9th Floor Guesthouse) in Ye Yin village, a hostel which is also about equivalent in price and apparently has a nice rooftop hangout spot, but it’s not as close to the harbour area as it’s in Ye Yin on the east side so you need transport to get there.

 Getting Around Orchid Island